-Paper [2] calculates the time averaged angular momentum of the particle which turns out to be $\lambda_2 \hbar$ which is independent of the parameter, a, in the Helmholtz equation. λ_2 can take on opposite signs corresponding to opposite spins and its magnitude corresponds to the particular kind of particle in question.
+Paper [2] calculates the time averaged angular momentum of the particle over the period T which turns out to be $\lambda_2\hbar$ which is independent of the parameter, a, in the Helmholtz equation. λ_2 can take on opposite signs corresponding to opposite spins and its magnitude corresponds to the particular kind of particle in question.
 In Section 8.3, the calculation of particle spin will be extended to include special relativity; critical comparison with Dirac's theory will be made in a forthcoming paper.
+Section 10.1 on Discussion will give a graphical illustration of ρ involving cat and deal with the question of superposition.